arg0NNY/magnifuer/README.md

 }
 /**
  * Utility composable for making custom magnifying-glass-style component.
- * Provides all the essential calculations for positioning the elements updated in real-time.
+ * Provides all the essential calculations updated in real-time for positioning the elements.
  *
- * @param container Reference to the container element containing the content to be magnified
+ * @param container Reference to the container element whose content is to be magnified
  * @param scale Scale value
  * @param size Size of the magnifier in px
  * @param options Additional options
  */
-declare function useMagnifuer(container: MaybeElementRef, scale: MaybeRefOrGetter<number>, size: MagnifuerSize<MaybeRefOrGetter<number>>, options?: UseMagnifuerOptions): Reactive<UseMagnifuerState>;
+declare function useMagnifuer(container: MaybeRef<HTMLElement | null | undefined>, scale: MaybeRefOrGetter<number>, size: MagnifuerSize<MaybeRefOrGetter<number>>, options?: UseMagnifuerOptions): Reactive<UseMagnifuerState>;
 export default useMagnifuer;

 ```